-What To Look For In President Trump's Tax Returns – If We Ever See Them
+What To Look For In President Trump's Tax Returns — If We Ever See Them

 Tax Authorities Were Either Unwilling To Take On The Trumps Or Lacked The Resources

-"The whole point of tax planning is – you try to look like you're really bad at business on your tax return.
-[That] is the goal of, kind of, both legal tax planning and illegal tax evasion."
-Hoopes said. "...If your goal is pay as little in taxes as possible, what you try to do is show the IRS that you made as little income as possible."
+"The whole point of tax planning is you try to look like you're really bad at business on your tax return.
+[That] is the goal of, kind of, both legal tax planning and illegal tax evasion," Hoopes said.
+"If your goal is pay as little in taxes as possible, what you try to do is show the IRS that you made as little income as possible."

 How does he make his money — and how much?